-An airplane tail, also called "empennage", is generally made up of three surfaces: a vertical rudder and two horizontal stabilizers.
-When using a V-shaped tail, we reduce the number of surfaces inducing drag.
-The main effect is a noticeable reduction in the induced drag which will allows for our plane to go faster.
+An airplane tail, also called “empennage”, is generally made up of three surfaces: a vertical rudder and two horizontal stabilizer.
+When using a V-shaped tail, we reduce the number of dragging surfaces.
+The main effect is a noticeable reduction in the interference drag which will allow our plane to go faster.

 Cookies that are strictly necessary

 This option must be activated at all times so that we can save your preferences for cookie settings.